StewardCONNECT Frequently Asked Questions

 StewardCONNECT is our new patient portal, designed to improve your patient experience and enhance access to your health information.
 You can now easily and securely access your information, any time, from a desktop computer, laptop, smartphone, or tablet device.

 What can I do on the portal?

 Your portal account provides access to your medical information.
 You can check your visit history, schedule appointments online, manage your medical bills, contact your provider’s office, review lab results and reports, and more.
 The portal is available to you 24/7.
-As of Oct.
-1, patients in our Miami, FL, region will also be able to access their hospital visit information.

 How do I get to the new StewardCONNECT portal?

 The StewardCONNECT portal may be reached by visiting: www.stewardconnect.org